Tiltify/api/docs/endpoints/campaigns-id-donations.md

 {% method %}
 ### GET /campaigns/42/donations
-Returns a list of donations entities with the campaign ID of 42 in decending order.
+Returns a list of donation entities with the campaign ID of 42 in decending order.

 {% sample lang="curl" %}
 ```bash